Melbourne: UNESCO City of Literature

 - independent bookshops and publishers.

-The Melbourne City of Literature office builds on this rich culture, developing, sustaining and promoting literary activity across the city and Victoria.
+The Melbourne City of Literature office, a joint initiative of Creative Victoria and City of Melbourne, builds on this rich culture, developing, sustaining and promoting literary activity across the city and Victoria.

 As the major repository of Victoria’s literary history and a centre for learning and literacy, creative endeavour and research, the Library shares the City of Literature's values and aspirations and supports these in many ways, including:

-- housing the offices of both the Melbourne City of Literature and Wheeler Centre of Books, Writing and Ideas.
+- housing the offices of both the Melbourne City of Literature and Wheeler Centre.

 Visit the Melbourne City of Literature website to explore more of Melbourne's literary features, attractions and highlights.